 - Formulate new procedures and techniques, or creatively enhance existing procedures and techniques;

 - Address aspects of the State judicial systems that are in special need of serious attention;

-- Create and disseminate products that effectively transfer the information and ideas developed to relevant audiences in state and local judicial systems, or provide technical assistance to facilitate the adaptation of effective programs and procedures in other states and local jurisdictions.
+- Create and disseminate products that effectively transfer the information and ideas developed to relevant audiences in State and local judicial systems, or provide technical assistance to facilitate the adaptation of effective programs and procedures in other State and local jurisdictions.

 a.
 Immigration Issues